mirage-ar/uikit/README.md

 - - - -
 ## To edit the UI Kit

-1. Use the command _yarn_ to install all packages and dependencies
+1. Use the command _npm install_ to install all packages and dependencies

-2. To open the development server run _yarn dev_.
+2. To open the development server run _npm run dev_.
 This will open on your localhost branch

-3. This project utilizes [Storybook](https://storybook.js.org/) to open storybook run the command _yarn storybook_
+3. This project utilizes [Storybook](https://storybook.js.org/) to open storybook run the command _npm run storybook_

 - - - -